 We have reviewed the best products available in the market and each one has its own pros and cons.
-Question still remains.
+The question still remains.
 Which product you should buy?
 I believe it all comes down to your personal preference.
-Some have better GPS system, some have better smart features, some have better compatibility with other devices and some are economic to purchase.
-To assist you in your decision, we have compiled the list of the factors that you need to consider before purchasing the GPS watch.
+Some have a better GPS system, some have better smart features, some have better compatibility with other devices and some are economic to purchase.
+To assist you in your decision, we have compiled a list of the factors that you need to consider before purchasing the GPS watch.

 Battery life is also an important factor that needs to be taken into consideration.
 No matter how good the quality of GPS is, how beautiful it looks or how much smart features it has if its battery life is not good it’s not the type of watch you need.

-One decisive factor in battery life is the GPS usage.
-GPS mode very quickly drains the battery of any watch, so if you are into longs hikes, triathlons, etc. you need to have a watch which has above average battery life in GPS mode.
+One decisive factor in battery life is GPS usage.
+GPS mode very quickly drains the battery of any watch, so if you are into longs hikes, triathlons, etc. you need to have a watch that has above average battery life in GPS mode.

 The comparison table above gives an insight into the average battery life of each watch discussed in the list to helps you make a better decision if it is the determining factor for you.

-Some watches are water resistant, but their functionality is limited when they are submerged in water.
-In some watches, heart rate monitor stops in some watches when you are swimming or diving and you may need extra accessories to compensate for this.
+Some watches are water-resistant, but their functionality is limited when they are submerged in water.
+In some watches, a heart rate monitor stops in watches when you are swimming or diving and you may need extra accessories to compensate for this.

-At the end, it is up to your usage and personal preference and how much you are willing to compensate for a certain feature to have the other feature in best possible position.
+In the end, it is up to your usage and personal preference and how much you are willing to compensate for a certain feature to have the other feature in the best possible position.

 You are purchasing an expensive watch, you definitely want it to be beautiful and classy.
 As GPS watches are meant to be worn outside, some brands usually don’t consider this factor and functionality takes the lead and you have to settle for a less classy design.

-Display of the watch is as important as anything.
-Manufacturers use different type of glasses, some use sapphire glass and some use mineral glass.
+The display of the watch is as important as anything.
+Manufacturers use different types of glasses, some use sapphire glass and some use mineral glass.